coecassio/GoogleAdvancedDataAnalytics/README.md

 - Capping the number of projects each employee can work on, so it can't be higher than at least 5.
 - Keeping a record of employees working overtime and setting limits of how many extra hours one should work until the cause is investigated and action is taken to support them.
-- Reestructuring company policy for promotions to prioritize better performance evaluation and company time, with special atention to employees nearing 4 years in company time.
+- Restructuring company policy for promotions to prioritize better performance evaluation and company time, with special attention to employees nearing 4 years in company time.

 ### Next Steps:

-The satisfaction level survey showed good correlation to turnover, meaning it was applied in a way employees felt confortable in answering truthfully, but making use of that only for ratings seems a wasted opportunity.
-When applying future surveys, asking employees directly for their opinions, experiences and suggestions, in order to make use of natural language processing to identify padrons in their responses, might be a good idea.
+The satisfaction level survey showed good correlation to turnover, meaning it was applied in a way employees felt comfortable in answering truthfully, but making use of that only for ratings seems a wasted opportunity.
+When applying future surveys, asking employees directly for their opinions, experiences and suggestions, in order to make use of natural language processing to identify patterns in their responses, might be a good idea.
 This could give interesting insights we wouldn't be able to reach using only company data.